 5 Steps to Publish Your Book on Amazon

-Step 1: The Book Writing Process
+Step 1: Choose a Book Writing Software

 If you already have a book written, well that's great!
 You can skip to Step 3.
 But if you haven't started the writing process, I suggest using a writing program such as NovlR, Reedsy, or even Scrivener to help you with your writing progression.
 These amazing platforms really help you to organize your book writing and keep track of your writing metrics.